Early Elementary Program

 If you’re interested in learning how Read Write Inc. Phonics program works, you’re invited to watch videos and access free eBooks with Oxford Owl's guide for parents.
 Take a peek at some of the parent resources here

-MATH: How do Brightworks students learn math?
+How do Brightworks students learn the skills of numeracy and mathematical thinking?

 Brightworks aims to empower students to see math as a space for creative problem-solving and our curriculum is designed to help students grow their flexibility and resourcefulness when solving problems.